jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 Set rule name and match keyword content.
 Keyword filter type can be used to set filter keywords including heading, subject, body attachment name.
 Then select the operations to be executed.

-Check the check box at the right side of “use regular expression” to create keyword filter rules using regular expression.
-E.g., “.*” represents 0 or multiple characters,”\” is the escape character, e.g., fill in “.*\.exe” in “Attachment Name Keyword”, and check the “regular expression”, it means that it will filter all emails with the attachment expanded-name of .exe.
+Check the check box at the right side of "use regular expression" to create keyword filter rules using regular expression.
+E.g., ".*" represents 0 or multiple characters,"\" is the escape character, e.g., fill in ".*\.exe" in "Attachment Name Keyword", and check the "regular expression", it means that it will filter all emails with the attachment expanded-name of .exe.
 See Use Manual for Anti-spam Management for detailed regular expression use instructions.

-Let’s take an example of how to create a rule by filtering emails containing the keyword “invoice for issuance”:
+Let’s take an example of how to create a rule by filtering emails containing the keyword "invoice for issuance":

-1. Select operation of “Reject delivery”;
+1. Select operation of "Reject delivery";

-2. Fill in “invoice for issuance” in the “Matching Keywords” or fill in “invoice.{0,100}for.{0,100}issuance.{0,100}” after selecting the regular expression, with the rest items being default values;
+2. Fill in "invoice for issuance" in the "Matching Keywords" or fill in "invoice.{0,100}for.{0,100}issuance.{0,100}" after selecting the regular expression, with the rest items being default values;

-3. Name the keyword rule, example, “invoice for issuance” and click **OK** to confirm.
+3. Name the keyword rule, example, "invoice for issuance" and click **OK** to confirm.